-There are many intermediaries involved in the distribution channel, which help the product to reach the ultimate consumer.
-Dealers and Distributors are two such middlemen that are a part of the supply chain.
+Distribution process refers to the process in which company’s product or service are made available to the customers, by various means like actual storefront, e-commerce website, multiple retailer or telemarketer.
+In this process, several intermediaries are involved, which help the product reach the ultimate consumer.
+Two such intermediaries, relevant to the supply chain are dealers and distributors.
 Dealers are in direct contact with the final consumers.
-Now if we talk about distributors they have a direct connection with the manufacturers as they buy goods from them.
+On the contrary, distributors they have a direct connection with the manufacturers as they buy goods from them.

 Content: Dealers Vs Distributors